 The externship program offers you opportunities to earn academic credit while performing real legal work in outside placements.
-Placements are allowed essentially anywhere other than private law firms: students may extern with for-profit companies, government, non-profit entities, judicial chambers, and other entities.
-(Externships are allowed at private law firms only if the work is entirely pro bono or strictly on behalf of a government entity.)
+Placements are allowed at private law firms, for-profit companies, government, non-profit entities, judicial chambers, and other entities.

 Law student externs work on active legal matters alongside supervising attorneys who provide feedback and guidance.
 Externships provide practical, real-world experience and connections that often prove to be advantages when entering the job market.
 You may be paid by an externship employer and may also use externships to fulfill your experiential learning requirement.

 Externships for academic credit require 12 hours per week of work at your placement, and you must also attend a classroom component for one hour per week.
 Externships are available only if you have previously completed at least three semesters’ worth of course work toward your degree.
 (See Student Handbook (PDF), §3.13.5.)
 Externs earn four credit hours per semester, and the course satisfies students' experiential learning requirement for graduation.